FAQs for Annalisa Ewald of Connecticut

 Q: Do students need to learn to read music, or can they just pick pieces up by ear?

-A: The ear is a great thing, but reading music means you are able to communicate with musicians from many centuries and countries.
+A: The ear is a great thing, but reading music means you are able to communicate with musicians across many centuries and countries.
 Written music is a universal language.
-And it’s fun to learn!
+And it is highly beneficial work for brains of all ages.

 Q: It sounds great but can I afford it?

-Q: My rates are competitive and packages offering discounts are available for both teaching and performances.
+Q: My rates are competitive.
 Give me a call and I will do my best to create a great experience that fits your budget.

 Q: What kind of performances do you do?